United States Tourist Visa

 What You Need to Prove

-• Strong ties to Nigeria that would compel you to return after your visit6
+• Ties to Nigeria that will compel you to return after your visit1

-• Sufficient financial resources to cover all expenses without working in the US1
+• Sufficient funds to cover your trip without working illegally1

 LocationWait Time